CodeCrew-CodeSchool/HTML_lesson/README.md

 The site deployed from this reponow has a page for each day of class.

 Resources (files and images for the site) have been moved into the files directory, and links have been updated

+## Day 4

+We walked through creating an HTML form, which can be found in the forms.html file in this repository